funguscolander/dotfiles/README.md

     git clone https://github.com/C-Fergus/dotfiles.git && \
     bash ~/dotfiles/setup.sh

-This will pull the repo into a folder in your home directory (~) named "dotfiles" and run the interactive new install script to make symbolic links of all necessary files in ~, as well as installing from the default app list in 'aptgetInstall.sh', which can be edited before running.
+This will pull the repo into a folder in your home directory (~) named "dotfiles" and run the ~interactive~ install script to make symbolic links of all necessary files in ~, as well as installing from the default app list in 'aptgetInstall.sh', which can be edited before running.
 Alternatively, the files can pulled directly into a repo in the home directory using the following command set:

     cd && \